[Original version May 2, 2017; updated April 11, 2019]

 - President Trump has also tweeted support for eight candidates shortly after either their campaign or an associated PAC spent money at a Trump property.
 He has only sent 53 tweeted endorsements for state or federal political candidates as of October 2018, meaning that 15% of these endorsements have been awarded to candidates after they patronized Trump properties.

 - Renting and Purchasing Trump Properties: Dozens of companies pay more than $175 million annually to the Trump Organization for rent in Trump buildings.
 These include companies that lobby the federal government such as JPMorgan Chase Bank, Duane Reade, and Nike; known foreign governments such as the Bank of India and Industrial & Commercial Bank of China; and organizations under federal investigation such as Verizon, Wells Fargo, and Morgan Stanley.
 Each of these companies or foreign governments pays money directly to the Trump Organization in the form of rent.
-For example, the Bank of China, which is owned largely by the Chinese government and remains the largest commercial tenant in Trump Tower, pays $1,900,000 in rent and will likely be renegotiating its lease with the Trump Organization over the coming years.
-And in February 2017, Chen Xiaoyan (who also goes by Angela Chen), the founder and managing director of a consulting and lobbying firm that helps clients secure access to senior public and private decision-makers in the People’s Republic of China, purchased a penthouse apartment in Trump Tower in New York for $15.8 million.
+For example, the Bank of China, which is owned largely by the Chinese government and remains the largest commercial tenant in Trump Tower, pays an estimated $2 million a year in rent and will likely be renegotiating its lease with the Trump Organization before it expires in October 2019.
+And in February 2017, Chen Xiaoyan (who also goes by Angela Chen), the founder and managing director of a consulting and lobbying firm that helps clients secure access to senior public and private decision-makers in order to establish a presence in the People’s Republic of China, purchased a penthouse apartment in Trump Tower in New York for $15.8 million.
 In January 2018, the government of Qatar bought an apartment in one of President Trump’s New York towers for $6.5 million.
 As of June 2018, Qatar owned four units in the building for which it has paid a total of $16.5 million.

 - Trump Development Projects Abroad: The Trump Organization has numerous hotel, resort, and other projects in a wide range of countries, and the profitability of these projects are often affected by local government policy.
 (Some of these projects appear to be new or increased in scope, despite a public assertion by President Trump’s attorney that “[n]o new foreign deals will be made whatsoever during the duration of President Trump’s presidency.”)
 There is therefore a concern that these governments’ legal and regulatory treatment of Trump-affiliated projects may be influenced by a desire to curry favor with the Trump Organization, or that such favorable treatment (or the implicit threat of unfavorable treatment) might influence U.S. policy toward these countries.
 Some examples of this concern include: